-For Interconnections of 3 MW and greater, the Seller will install equipment to receive signals from Idaho Power Grid Operations for Generation Output Limit Control ("GOLC") - see Section 3 Operating Requirements and Appendix A. GOLC is required for this project.
+For Interconnections of 3 MW and greater, the Seller will install equipment to receive signals from Idaho Power Grid Operations for Generation Output Limit Control ("GOLC") - see Section 3 Operating Requirements and Appendix A. GOLC is not required for interconnections less than 3 MW, and therefore is not required for this project.